 Then, paste your iTunes Store artist link into the text box (see how to find your link below)

 Find your artist profile (matches your artist name), select it, and complete the verification process.

 Find Your iTunes Store Artist Link

-Here's how to find your iTunes artist link to locate your artists page.
+Here are 5 steps to the iTunes artist link to locate your artist page.

 - Go on the iTunes app or desktop application

 - Search for your Artist name and click on it.

 - Click the three dots, where an option will appear to 'Share Artist'

 - Click on that, and select copy link (may appear differently on mobile)

 You wont have an iTunes profile to claim if you haven't done that yet.